-The image I hold for us both individually and collectively in regard to Cultural Relational Trauma (CRT), is that of having a leash around our necks and our culture and those in power holding the handle.
+The image I hold for us both individually and collectively in regard to Collective Relational Trauma (CRT), is that of having a leash around our necks and the status quo (and those in power) holding the handle.
 The leash symbolizes our compliance and complicity, our unquestioning obedience, to our oppressive culture and those who are in power.
 The impact of wearing this leash is great and far reaching both within our own Self, as well as in our society.

 To remove the leash, to become unleashed, is a process of both self actualization and social liberation.
 Because the trauma of wearing the leash is both personal and political, individual and collective, it is important for each of us to not only being doing our own inner work of unearthing, examining, dismantling and dislodging our implicit biases, internalized -isms, and cultural conditioning and training, but to also do the outer work of dismantling oppressive systems and structures while also creating new systems that offer justice and liberation for all peoples.

 What does it look and feel like to be unleashed?

 - Claim authority over own life

 - claim and share confidently own knowledge, education, and experience.

 - Claim space: physically by not trying to shrink their body; emotionally by allowing their emotions to be felt and processed; psychologically by speaking up when something doesn’t work for them; spiritually by having practices that feel right for them in connecting to the greater world, to nature, to the cosmic energy of the universe.